artemkv/journey3/journey3-website/src/doc/gdpr_explained.md

 - Your website/app is read-only and you don't track anything about visitors (no logging, no cookies, no analytics etc.);
 - The information you collect is fully anonymised.

-Example of read-only app could be a weather app, if all you do is to show the weather predictions.
-However, usually, you would want to customize what users see based on their location, track how often they use your app or even show customized ads.
+Example of read-only app could be a weather app, if all it does is showing the weather predictions.
+However, in practice, you would probably want to customize what users see based on their location, track how often they use your app or even show personalized ads.
 All of this will most probably require storing user personal data.

-TODO: anonymous
+It is not enough to simply remove the identifiers to render the stored data anonymous.
+Such data can be de-anonymized by combining it with an additional information, so GDPR still applied to such data.
+Anonymization is not a single technique, but rather a collection of approaches, tools, and algorithms that can be applied to different kinds of data with differing levels of effectiveness.